Licking County OVI Bail Information

 Timeline: How Long Until Release?

-- Best Times to Post Bail: Posting bail during regular business hours (Monday-Friday, 9 AM - 5 PM) may expedite the process, as more staff are typically available.
+- Best Times to Post Bail: Posting bail during regular business hours (Monday-Friday) may expedite the release process, as court staff and jail personnel are readily available.

 What Happens After Posting Bail